Sacramento Historic City Cemetery in Sacramento County, California — The American West (Pacific Coastal)

 The Old City Cemetery Committee, the volunteer organization for the Sacramento Historic City Cemetery, created this interpretative plaque with funds raised by the Committee.
 The plaque was installed June 2010.

-Erected 2010 by Old City Cemetery Committee .
+Erected 2010 by Old City Cemetery Committee.

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Cemeteries & Burial Sites.
 A significant historical date for this entry is December 27, 1875.

 Location.
 38° 33.81′ N, 121° 30.124′ W. Marker is in Sacramento, California, in Sacramento County.
 It is in Sacramento Historic City Cemetery.
-Marker can be reached from Eglantine Avenue south of Ivy Avenue, on the right when traveling south.
+It can be reached from Eglantine Avenue south of Ivy Avenue, on the right when traveling south.
 The black granite marker is mounted to a concrete pillar next to the gravesite.
 Touch for map.
 Marker is at or near this postal address: 1000 Broadway, Sacramento CA 95818, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Margaret Rhodes Crocker (within shouting distance of this marker); Sacramento City Cemetery / People of the Cemetery (about 400 feet away, measured in a direct line); Sacramento City Cemetery (about 400 feet away); Hardin Bigelow (about 400 feet away); The 17 Doctors of the 1850 Sacramento Cholera Epidemic (about 400 feet away); In Memory of the Old Tier Grounds (about 400 feet away); John A. Sutter, Jr. (about 400 feet away); General George Wright (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Margaret Rhodes Crocker (within shouting distance of this marker); Sacramento City Cemetery / People of the Cemetery (about 400 feet away, measured in a direct line); Sacramento City Cemetery (about 400 feet away); Hardin Bigelow (about 400 feet away); The 17 Doctors of the 1850 Sacramento Cholera Epidemic (about 400 feet away); In Memory of the Old Tier Grounds (about 400 feet away); John A. Sutter, Jr. (about 400 feet away); General George Wright (about 400 feet away).
 Touch for a list and map of all markers in Sacramento.

 Related marker.
 Click here for another marker that is related to this marker.
 Previous Georgia Fisher Marker